chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/sparse_arrays_jacs.md

 Σ_cache_init = dims -> spzeros(dims...)
 ```

+However, the user should be aware of two caveats.

-However, using sparse arrays for caches may not always be faster
+1. Using sparse arrays for caches may not always be faster
 for calculating the steady state.
 To obtain ``\Psi``,
 we need to apply the Schur decomposition, which requires dense matrices.
 Thus, we still have to allocate dense versions of the sparse caches.

+2. If ``\Lambda`` is nonzero, then the cache for ``\Sigma`` cannot be sparse.
+The reason is that we need to compute `(I - Λ * Ψ) \ Σ`, but this calculation
+will fail when the `Σ` is sparse.
+The cache, however, can be other special
+matrix types as long as the left division works.
+For example,
+the matrix could be a `Diagonal` or `BandedMatrix`.

 ## Sparse Jacobians and Automatic Differentiation
 To calculate a risk-adjusted linearization, we need to compute the Jacobians of ``\mu`` and ``\xi``